Flaxline/angular-nx-cypress-coverage-example/README.md

 ## Changes needed in your NX-Setup

-This repo essentially followed the instructions of <https://github.com/skylock/cypress-angular-coverage-example>, but will expand on the details that took me ages to figure out, necessary to have a successful setup.
+This repo essentially followed the instructions of <https://github.com/skylock/cypress-angular-coverage-example>, but will expand on the details that took me a while to figure out, necessary to have a successful setup.

+### Skylock's Setup, with hints

-- Install ngx-build-plus to extends the Angular CLI's build process and instrument the code
+- Install ngx-build-plus to extends the Angular CLI's build process and instrument the code.
+It enables adding an additional webpack-config which takes care of the instrumentation of the application when it is served.

 ```bash
 npm i -D ngx-build-plus
 ```

-- Add webpack coverage config file coverage.webpack.js to cypress folder
+- Add webpack coverage config file coverage.webpack.js to cypress folder (in this example, it's the app cov-app-e2e).
+In `include`, make sure all desired source-folders are listed, with correct paths relative to the webpack config.

 ```JavaScript
 module.exports = {